 10. If a garage is attached to the house, it must be separated from the house by a tight fitting door which is kept closed, when necessary, to prevent exhaust fumes from entering the home.

 11. The home must be in good repair and free from any visible dangers to children.
-(This includes the walls, ceilings, floors, stairs, wiring fixtures, plumbing fixtures, porches, appliances, etc…)
+(This includes the walls, ceilings, floors, stairs, wiring fixtures, plumbing fixtures, porches, appliances, etc.

 12. Furniture, carpets and accessories shall be sanitary, in good condition, comfortable and free from odors.